francineimorais/bh_assignment/README.md

 ## Step 1.
 Data preparation

-We know that data quality is one of the main factors that determine the final performance of the solution.
+The data quality is one of the main elements that determine the final performance of the solution.
 It is very important that the data, which in this project corresponds to images, are as diverse as possible.
 In the case of the child seat in vehicle detection, it is important to have images containing child seats of different sizes, shapes and with images captured in different conditions such as angle, lighting, and contrast.
 The same is valid for smoke detection, it is important to have examples containing smoke with different shapes, sizes and captured in images with different lighting conditions.

 As suggested in the project scope, most of the images used are synthetically generated.
 The images containing child seats were obtained at https://sviro.kl.dfki.de/download/.
 As it is a database containing 25,000 images, we decided to download only the RGB images for the vehicle **BMW-X5-Random**.